Pinkish-Warrior/GitHandshake/docs/next_steps.md

         -   `IssueList`: To display a list of `IssueCard` components.
         -   `LanguageFilter`: To allow users to filter issues by programming language.
         -   `LoginButton`: To initiate the GitHub authentication flow.
+    3\.  **API Integration:** Connect the frontend to the backend's `/issues` endpoint to fetch and display the aggregated issues.
-    3\.  **Authentication:** Implement the frontend logic to handle the GitHub login flow by communicating with the backend authentication endpoints.
+    4\.  **Authentication:** Implement the frontend logic to handle the GitHub login flow by communicating with the backend authentication endpoints.

 ## 3. Database: Finalize Schema and Seeding ✅

-- **Task:** Review and finalize the database schema.
+- **Task:** Review and finalize the database schema. ✅
 - **Details:**

-  - Consider if any additional fields are needed for the `issues` or `users` tables based on the data that will be fetched from the GitHub API.
+  - Consider if any additional fields are needed for the `issues` or `users` tables based on the data that will be fetched from the GitHub API. ✅
-  - Create a seeding script to populate the database with initial sample data for development and testing purposes.
+  - Create a seeding script to populate the database with initial sample data for development and testing purposes. ✅

 ---